 It never has to be a complete disaster and it usually isn’t.
 It’s the small things.
 Somehow, Burger King has found a way to ensure every single interaction is just, well… kind of shitty.
 I don’t know where they’re recruiting from, or how they manage to get exclusive rights to the worst in the fast food industry, but they are unrivaled in terrible service.

-I finally turned off my engine at 25 minutes in and walked to the window to see what the problem was.
+I finally turned off my engine 25 minutes in and walked to the window to see the problem.
 Broken equipment?
 Out of stock?
 Nope.
 Just plain old naked incompetence.
-Five workers were attempting to run the store and apparently none knew how to do anything.
+Five workers were attempting to run the store and apparently, none knew how to do anything.
 Instead of going to the grill area to help, all sat perfectly still in their respective stations, looking desperately lost.

 It’s typically the little things though – the getting some small aspect of your order wrong – fries vs. onion rings, coke vs. diet.
 Other times it’s something far more insidious.

 A request for ketchup is always met with the derisive sneer of someone you’ve just trapped into helping you move your sleeper sofa up and down three flights of stairs.
-The (apparently required) once-over will scan your soul in order to analyze exactly how many packets of red-gold you are worthy of.
-Please know, this is in no way related to the amount of fries you’ve ordered.
-Your presumed social status, religious preference, job, hair style, politics, favorite movie, etc…- all come into play to complete the formula.
+The (apparently required) once-over will scan your soul in order to analyze exactly how many packets of red gold you are worthy of.
+Please know, this is in no way related to the number of fries you’ve ordered.
+Your presumed social status, religious preference, job, hairstyle, politics, favorite movie, etc…- all come into play to complete the formula.

 Regardless of how many patrons are seeking to fill their face holes with Whoppers, the service will be agonizingly slow.
 Almost suspiciously so.
 Because they make it your way, you may offer in their defense?
 Hardly.
 I’m convinced a rousing game of Mahjong is going on back there, with those glorious ketchup packets serving as the prize, fully redeemable for BK Swag at the end of the year.